Ukrainian Premier League: After the Russian invasion of Ukraine (2022-present)

 On 24 February 2022, Russia invaded Ukraine, and the result of this for Ukrainian football was the suspension of football competitions in the country, and on 26 April 2022, it was announced that the 2021-22 season would be abandoned due to the extension of martial law in Ukraine.
 The football clubs of the UPL also expressed their support for the termination, since it would not possible to end the championship due to the state of war in the country.
 Thus, it was concluded that the standings as of 24 February 2022 would be the final standings of the 2021–22 season, and there would be no champion for the season.

-In the 2022-23 season, the competition restarted, with matches being played behind closed doors, and with sometimes matches being interrupted by alert sirens.
+In the 2022-23 season, the competition restarted, with matches being played behind closed doors and sometimes interrupted by alert sirens.
 That season ended with Shakhtar Donetsk winning the tournament, which they also won in the following season.
 Dynamo Kyiv won the league in the 2024-25 season.